se2024-jpg/Slash/docs/function_description.md

 currency- currency type entered by the user

 Returns a list of items available on walmart.com that match the product entered by the user.

-### *def searchEtsy(query, df_flag, currency)*:
- The searchEtsy function scrapes Etsy.com\
-**Parameters**:\
-query- search query for the product\
-df_flag- flag variable\
-currency- currency type entered by the user

-Returns a list of items available on Etsy.com that match the product entered by the user

 ### *def amazon_scraper(link)*:
 The amazon scraper function scrapes amazon.com.